hellstorm-software/Kult-Rising/readme.md

     - adjusted lighting/ppfx
 - updated sandbox level
     - added text boxes explaining several features/areas
+    - adjusted weapons area to show finished and unfinished weapons in separate groups
 - *fixed a bug that caused crafting tables to not open when interacted with*

 ----------------------------------------------------------